25 November. Saturday, Week 33

 When the king heard this news, he was astounded and badly shaken.
 He took to his bed and became sick from disappointment, because things had not turned out for him as he had planned.
 He lay there for many days, because deep disappointment continually gripped him, and he realized that he was dying.
 So he called all his Friends and said to them, "Sleep has departed from my eyes and I am downhearted with worry.
 I said to myself, "To what distress I have come!
 And into what a great flood I now am plunged!
 For I was kind and beloved in my power.'
 But now I remember the wrong I did in Jerusalem.
 I seized all its vessels of silver and gold, and I sent to destroy the inhabitants of Judah without good reason.
 I know that it is because of this that these misfortunes have come upon me; here I am, perishing of bitter disappointment in a strange land."

-Some Sadducees, those who say there is no resurrection, came to him and asked him a question, "Teacher, Moses wrote for us that if a man's brother dies, leaving a wife but no children, the man shall marry the widow and raise up children for his brother.
+Some Sadducees, those who say there is no resurrection, came to Jesus and asked him a question, "Teacher, Moses wrote for us that if a man's brother dies, leaving a wife but no children, the man shall marry the widow and raise up children for his brother.
 Now there were seven brothers; the first married, and died childless; then the second and the third married her, and so in the same way all seven died childless.
 Finally the woman also died.
 In the resurrection, therefore, whose wife will the woman be?
 For the seven had married her."

 Jesus said to them, "Those who belong to this age marry and are given in marriage; but those who are considered worthy of a place in that age and in the resurrection from the dead neither marry nor are given in marriage.
 Indeed they cannot die anymore, because they are like angels and are children of God, being children of the resurrection.
 And the fact that the dead are raised Moses himself showed, in the story about the bush, where he speaks of the Lord as the God of Abraham, the God of Isaac, and the God of Jacob.
 Now he is God not of the dead, but of the living; for to him all of them are alive."
 Then some of the scribes answered, "Teacher, you have spoken well."
 For they no longer dared to ask him another question.